sang6199/HFF_clusters/README.md

 In each folder, there are 'result_fits.fits', 'resut_kappa_w_header.fits', 'deflection_angle_w_header.fits', and 'catalog.txt' files.
 All kappa and deflection angle maps are scaled to D<sub>ds</sub>/D<sub>s</sub>= 1.

 A 'result_fits.fits' file is our result SL model which obtains convergence and model redshift values.
-'result_fits.fits' file has a size of (140x140 + alpha), where alpha is the number of model redshifts.
+The 'result_fits.fits' file has a size of (140x140 + alpha), where alpha is the number of model redshifts.
-A 'result_kappa_w_header.fits' file is our result SL kappa map (100x100) with WCS header.
+A 'result_kappa_w_header.fits' file is our result SL kappa map (100x100).
-A 'deflection_angle_w_header.fits' file is our result deflection angle map (100x100) with WCS header.
+A 'deflection_angle_w_header.fits' file is our result deflection angle map (100x100) in arcsecond scale.
 A 'catalog.txt' file is the catalog file for SL reconstruction in pixel scale.